Advertiser Acceptance Policy

 CBS Interactive Site-Specific Creative Standards

-- For CNET Download, “Download Now” is not allowed as a call to action.
+- The phrase “Download Now” is not allowed as a call to action.
+(Start Download, Download Here, and similar calls to action are ok)

 Creative Content and Functionality Must Not Mislead Users